loosolab/UROPA/docs/config.md

 + **features** :['gene','exon','intron','miRNA'], or other types as defined in the 3rd column  of the 'GTF'.By default all features present in the 'GTF' will be used.

 + **distance**: [2000].
 Default 100,000.
 It is used as the maximum allowed distance from the genomic feature to the peak center.
-The position of the feature to be considered for measuring the distance is the value given at 'feature.position'.
+The position of the feature to be considered for measuring the distance is the value given at 'feature.anchor'.

 + **show.attributes**: ['gene_id', 'gene_biotype'], or other keys defined in the 9th column of the 'GTF'.
 Default is 'None'.
 The chosen attribute(s) of all queries will be shown collectively as column names in the output tables.
 The value of each attribute is the one that provides the identification of the annotation of each peak(e.g gene_id, gene_name).
 The attributes can be defined only in one query and will be considered the same for all queries.
 If the given attribute key doesn't exist or is not given for some features in the 'GTF', the annotated peaks will have the value 'not.found' in the attribute's column.